 Diagnostic Models#

-Diagnostic models in Earth2Studio provides a set of models that are independent of time, focused on predicting new or modified values.
-For example, given an instantaneous set of atmospheric fields a diagnostic model may predict a new field such as precipitation.
-These models differ from Prognostic Models since they do not perform time integration.
-Calculations such as statistics or metrics could fall into a diagnostic classification, but we distinguish that diagnostic models are in fact models used to predict physical processes.
-Not standard mathematical calculations / reductions the purpose of analysis.
+Diagnostic models in Earth2Studio provide a set of models that are independent of time, focused on predicting new or modified values.
+For example, given an instantaneous set of atmospheric fields, a diagnostic model can predict a new field, such as precipitation.
+These models differ from Prognostic Models because they do not perform time integration.
+Calculations such as statistics or metrics could fall into a diagnostic classification, but we distinguish that diagnostic models are in fact models (numerical, AI) used to predict and calculate derived physical processes or quantities.
+They are not standard mathematical calculations or reductions for the purpose of analysis.

 Diagnostic Interface#